-With most companies around the world now fully-remote (and remaining that way for the foreseeable future), the tools you use are more important than ever.
+With many companies around the world having transitioned to fully-remote, the tools you use are more important than ever.
 While just having the right tools will not make the transition to remote work as effective for all teams, it definitely helps set the foundation.

 There are countless tools, apps, and resources out there, but after many years of working remotely and building a fully remote company, our team has learned a thing or two about the tools that work best.

 For newly remote teams to really succeed, these tools should be coupled with management best practices that help newly remote employees and leaders feel comfortable and confident with their work.
 As there is a lot of uncertainty around how long teams will need to be remote, we encourage you to find the tools and practices that work best for your team to set a good foundation for remote work.
 It’s also worth noting that it’s important to understand how to use the tools in order for them to work for you and your team.

 Here’s a list of our favorite tools that we use at Microverse to manage our fully remote team, spread across 12 countries, and why we chose them.

 Zoom is our favorite tool for video conferencing.
 We’ve talked about Zoom numerous times, as it has the best audio/video quality and allows for cloud recordings and breakout rooms to split into smaller groups.
 We use Zoom for all our team calls and our student assemblies (with hundreds of people) and more.
 Zoom has been a remote work essential for years.